Sightseeing in Dunedin isn't complete without a visit to Larnach Castle.

 5. Dunedin Street Art Trail

 Explore the ever-growing collection of vibrant, whimsical artworks from international and local artists which are dotted throughout the central city, around corners, down alleyways and boldly painted upon the sides of buildings.
-The walk takes around 90 minutes, and you can pick up a copy of the trail map at the Dunedin i-SITE Visitor Information Centre or join a guided walking tour with Small City Big Walls.
+The walk takes around 90 minutes, and you can pick up a copy of the trail map at the Dunedin i-SITE Visitor Information Centre.

 6. Explore Dunedin’s stunning beaches